-The same thing happened in some universities in Malaysia which also has a unique concept of scientific IIUM with Islamization integration. and releasing USIM Knowledge, through the concept Integration of Nagli and Agli Knowledge (INAQ), and KUIS with the concept of Integration of knowledge.
+The same thing happened in some universities in Malaysia which also has a unique concept of scientific integration.
+IIUM with Islamization and releasing of USIM Human Knowledge, through the concept of Integration of Nagli and Agli Knowledge (INAQ), and KUIS with the concept of Integration of knowledge.
 The selection of this concept, of course, departs from deep thinking and has a background in vision and mission to be achieved by an educational institution.
 The explanation of each is as follows: